twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 5. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**Feb 28, 2025**
+- Update note assignment to topic threshold, increasing probability that notes with topic seed words are assigned to associated topic.
+- Additional Not Helpful scoring logic (RatioCRNH scoring rule) to identify more notes that are widely rated as Not Helpful.

 **Dec 12, 2024**
 - Begin status stabilization for note statuses decided by the Expansion model.